Helpline 0808 800 3333 or contact us

 Since 2011, a number of British paediatric neurosurgery centres have started offering SDR surgery through the single-level approach.
 Some cases have been NHS-funded, others self-funded through the NHS hospital treatment top-up scheme.

 Until recently NHS England had withdrawn funding for SDR surgery whilst it examined its effectiveness.
-There will be a trial of 120 children who meet specific criteria for the surgery.
-Results will be monitored and assessed.
-The trial will lead to a decision on future NHS funding for the procedure.
+A final report is due in Autumn 2018.
+This will lead to a decision on future NHS funding for the procedure.
 It's thought that specialist centres will be designated under the Commissioning Through Evaluation scheme.
 This scheme will fund centres to undertake SDR with selected children to gather detailed information about clinical outcomes.

 If your child is attending a UK hospital, the hospital will usually make an application for funding to the Primary Care Trust.
 NHS funding may be granted in full, in part, or declined.
 If funding is granted in part, or declined, the procedure may still go ahead but parents will be asked to find the funds.